 Let our attic restoration professionals remove that soiled insulation and replace it with your choice of insulation products.
 Our specialists can prepare insurance bids with most major insurance companies and get your attic back in shape in no time.
 From gutter protection, attic fan vent guards, roof vent guards, gable vent closures and soffit vent repairs, our team can do it all with one single call.

 Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair.
-For all of your attic insulation tips, attic repair, attic restoration and chimney repair needs, contact Critter Control at 303-CRITTER today.
+For all of your attic insulation tips, attic repair, attic restoration and chimney repair needs, contact Critter Control today.